 The increase in CAG Diagnostics services and accessories revenue was primarily a result of the increase in our active installed base of instruments.

 CAG Diagnostics Capital - Instruments Revenue.
-The decrease in instrument revenue was primarily due to the impacts of the COVID-19 pandemic, including certain customers deferring instrument orders and placements, as well as the impacts of product mix, including lower SediVue Dx placements compared to high prior year levels.
+The decrease in instrument revenue was primarily due to the impacts of the COVID-19 pandemic, including restrictions on our sales professionals' access to clinics and certain customers deferring new purchase decisions.